manwar/perlweeklychallenge-club/challenge-119/james-smith/README.md

 ### Side note... an intepreter for CESIL...

 Didn't like the idea of relying on JAVA... so here is a bare bones interpreter...
-This uses a dispatcher table to execute the commands
+This uses a dispatch table to execute the commands
 - a list of "anonymous" subroutines stored in a hash.

 ```perl